khadar-oothuru/khadar-oothuru/README.md

 ## 🥳 Fun Fact

-Did you know that Ash Ketchum has been the Pokémon Champion in multiple regions, but his journey began with a Pikachu that refused to obey him?
-Talk about growth and teamwork! ⚡✨
+Did you know that Pikachu is an Electric-type Pokémon that can generate powerful electricity?
+In fact, its red cheeks store electrical sacs that it uses to release lightning bolts, making it both adorable and formidable! ⚡✨

 ---